Roofing Contractor in Fredericktown, OH

 Serving Fredericktown and the Surrounding Area

 Of the 1,225 occupied housing units in Fredericktown, 78.7% are owner-occupied, a rate that means the large majority of households have a direct financial stake in the condition of their roof.
 The median construction year is 1961.
 Deferred roof maintenance at that ownership rate compounds into larger costs faster than most owners expect, and an aging substrate problem caught early is far less expensive than one discovered during a sale inspection.
-Full coverage details for the region are at Mount Vernon, OH.
+Full coverage details for the region are at Our Mount Vernon, OH roofing services.

 At 65 years old on average, roofs in Fredericktown have almost certainly been replaced at least once without anyone doing a full deck assessment in the process.
 That gap matters.
 Moisture that reaches original board sheathing in a mid-century home can saturate the underlying structure for months before any interior evidence appears, and a free inspection before the next weather season is the lowest-cost way to find out what is actually happening beneath the shingles.